Check out EQUIPPED’s newest course, Mental Health Matters: A 2SLGBTQ+ Course!

 Who is Canadian Mental Health Association – Calgary Region (CMHA Calgary)?

 It is Canadian Mental Health Association – Calgary Region’s (CMHA Calgary) mission to be a leader in reducing the impact of mental illness and addiction in community.
 For more than 65 years, we have provided a person and family-centred integrated service model that delivers a measurable increase in community resiliency.
-CMHA Calgary builds awareness and provides education and support for individuals and families living with a mental health or substance use concern, and a loss by suicide.
+CMHA Calgary builds awareness and provides education and support for individuals and families living with a mental health or substance use concern.

 As an organization CMHA Calgary aims to: